Sarthak3003/JTP-TechnicalProject/README.md

 ## Built With

 * [React.Js](https://react.dev/) - The web framework used for frontend
-* [Django Rest Framework](https://www.django-rest-framework.org/) - The web framework used for backend
+* [Django Rest Framework](https://www.django-rest-framework.org/) - The web framework used for backend.
+It contains SimpleJWT token based authetication for maintaining sessions.

+<i><b>Note:</b> Since the bacekend APIs use token authentication, it is important to pass bearer/access token in request header.</i>

 * [MongoDB](https://www.mongodb.com/) - Used for database
 * [Docker](https://www.docker.com/) - Used to test and deploy the website